Outlaw Rogue PvP Stat Priority, Gear, and Trinkets (Shadowlands / Patch 9.2)

 - Rings: Enchant Ring - Tenet of Haste

 - Main Hand Weapon: Enchant Weapon - Celestial Guidance

 - Off Hand Weapon: Enchant Weapon - Sinful Revelation

-Four of your gems should be Versatile Jewel Cluster, one of your gems should be Straddling Sage Agate, and the last one should be Straddling Jewel Doublet.
+Four of your gems should be Quick Jewel Cluster, one of your gems should be Straddling Sage Agate, and the last one should be Straddling Jewel Doublet.
 With these two speed gems and the cloak enchant, plus the passive Fleet Footed, you will move a lot faster, making it easier to kite or to reach a target.
 If you play a Night Elf you can reach 131% movement speed at all times.

 - 30 Jul.
 2021: Updated the Shackle trinket due to a recent hotfix.